0815Phine/Treadwall/README.md

 5. Edit the paths in [`code/parameters/treadwall_config.json`](code/parameters/treadwall_config.json)
    for this machine (MATLAB/Python executables, data + IPC directories).
 6. Open Matlab and add the paths of wavesurfer and bpod (both found under `code/dependencies`).
-7. Launch Bpod by typing bpod in the Matlab console and set it up (see [setting up Bpod])
+7. Launch Bpod by typing bpod in the Matlab console and set it up (see [Bpod setup])
 8. Launch a session by double-clicking [`code/startsession.bat`](code/startsession.bat) — see [Running a Session](#running-a-session).